mastodon/documentation/content/en/admin/docker.md

     docker-compose build

+Now the image can be used to generate secrets.
+Run the command below for each of `PAPERCLIP_SECRET`, `SECRET_KEY_BASE`, and `OTP_SECRET` then copy the results into the `.env.production` file:

     docker-compose run --rm web rake secret

-Do this once for each of those keys, and copy the result into the `.env.production` file in the appropriate field.

 Then you should run the `db:migrate` command to create the database, or migrate it from an older release: